14 tricks shops don't want you to know

 Large electrical shops sometimes use price codes to secretly communicate to staff which models need to be shifted quickly to make way for new stock.

 Spot a window offering live chat with a help person?
-Don't dismiss it – this can be a route to hidden deals, as one MoneySaver who tweeted us found:
+Don't dismiss it.
+This can be a route to hidden deals, especially during sales, which are an invitation to haggle.
+Brian tweeted us:

 To test this, we chatted to 10 retailers via live help, asking a few questions about a product before requesting a discount.

-Nikon, Epson and The Book People wouldn't discount, but did point us towards some helpful promo pages.
-The following wouldn't budge: Amazon, Apple, Schuh and MAC cosmetics (though anecdotally some folk have managed to get 5% off at Apple this way, so it's always worth a punt).
+Epson, Nikon and The Book People wouldn't discount, but did point us towards some helpful promo pages.
+The following wouldn't budge: Amazon, Apple, MAC Cosmetics and Schuh (though anecdotally some folk have managed to get 5% off at Apple this way, so it's always worth a punt).

 If you've a discount code that isn't working, it's worth noting help people sometimes dish out new ones via live chat.